 The Revehō slite is a fully collapsible travel guitar.
 It can be taken down to five parts (three for the body, two for the neck), which also allows to make it a modular instrument.

 Even with all its innovative aspects, the slite is a standard electric guitar: it is a six-string guitar, with 24 frets, and a full scale length of 25.5”.
-The heart of the guitar, that is the central part of the body and the neck are made out of wood to keep the sound quality and sustain of the electric guitar.
+The heart of the guitar, the neck, is made out of wood to keep the sound quality and sustain of the electric guitar, combined with an aluminum frame.
 The side parts are made of plastic, to reduce the guitar weight and increase its durability.
 The woods will come exclusively from european forests, in order to reduce the carbon footprint of the guitar.
 The slite has a size of 38” * 15” when assembled, and 18” * 11” * 4” when collapsed in its included suitcase.

 Each part of the guitar is dedicated to a specific function, to enable modularity.
 The central part of the body includes the bridge, the pickups and the coiling system for string storage during transportation.
 The side parts include, on the lower side, the controls, pre-amplification and effects, and on the upper side, the amplification and sound diffusion part.
 With the collapsible neck, this allows for a great modularity of the guitar, allowing to change the sound and functionality at any time.

-To allow finishing the development and commercialization of the slite, a crowdfunding campaign will start on Kickstarter in the second quarter of 2020.
+To allow finishing the development and commercialization of the slite, a crowdfunding campaign will start on Kickstarter on the 9th of September 2020.

 Alexandre Albisser is the main inventor of the slite, and President of Revehō.
 He bears the company’s vision, and conceives the iterations of the slite’s prototype.
 Passionate about music, design and woodworking, he combined his skills in high school to create the first version of the slite concept, starting from his need to carry his guitar all day.

 He always wanted to create things by himself, starting from drawing and various DIY projects, to guitar making, which he learned on his own when he started playing guitar.
 With original instruments in high school, he developed his own style, using design and lutherie together to reinvent the electric guitar.
-He is currently finishing his studies at Grenoble Institute of Technology, where he is a student entrepreneur.
+He graduated at Grenoble Institute of Technology, where he was a student entrepreneur.

 He is also a freelance designer, using the skills he developed with his hobbies for various associations and companies in the Grenoble area, enabling him to finance Revehō’s growth and develop his network.
 His portfolio is available here.

 Lucas Charron is the last co-founder of Revehō, where he manages the technical development.
-He is currently finishing his studies in Grenoble Institute of Technology, with a major in Electrical Engineering and Digital Signal Processing.
+He graduated at Grenoble Institute of Technology, with a major in Electrical Engineering and Digital Signal Processing, as well as student entrepreneur.
 This allows him to use his skills for developing the slite.
 Always eager to learn and get new skills, he is also supervising the legal and administrative aspects of the newly created company.

 This multifaceted engineer is passionate about music and new technologies and is always eager to go to a live music event.